 It has been a work in progress over the last few years, but has evolved into a very helpful tool.
 Simply put, it is a single file or location for all your financial account details.
 I call it a FLOP (Financial Life on One Page).
 FLOP sounds a little cooler than FLOOP, but not much 😉

 In adding to it over the last few years it has come to have three main purposes.
 The first being that it is a:

 1. Balance Sheet

-One of the best pieces of advice I received about 5 years ago, when I started my journey to clean up my finances was to keep a balance sheet.
+One of the best pieces of advice I received when I started my journey to clean up my finances was to keep a balance sheet.
 I didn’t really understand why at the time, but I did it anyway.
-I have updated it twice a year since I started it and it has been a great source of encouragement as I have fought to get out of debt.
+I have updated it twice a year since then and it was a great source of encouragement as I was fighting to get out of debt.

-The reason it has been such a source of encouragement is because a balance sheet not only takes into account the debt you have been paying off, but all of your good financial decisions.
-So increasing your savings, paying down debt, making wise purchases all will affect your balance sheet in a positive way.
+The reason it was such a source of encouragement is because a balance sheet not only takes into account the debt you have been paying off, but all of your good financial decisions as well.
+So increasing your savings, paying down debt and making wise purchases all will affect your balance sheet in a positive way.